hudsouza/charcounter/README.md

 Onkeyup it counts the value of the input and subtracts from the maxlength

+If the maxLength limit is reached, it displays an error message and changes the color to red

 ## Notes:
 All fields must have a "characterCount" class.
 It can be a input, textarea...